 Wholly Owned Subsidiary/ Joint Venture company has to comply with norms as prescribed under Companies Act.
 Annual accounts, consolidated financials etc. has to be filed in Form AOC-4 & Form MGT-7 annually.
-Other compliances include conducting meetings, maintaining of statutory registers etc., which is either on regular basis or event based.
+Other compliances include conducting meetings, maintaining of statutory registers, event based form filings etc., which is either on regular basis or event based.